marconi1964/Linux-kernel/Linux 0.97 on qemu/README.md

 1. `$ qemu-system-i386 -m 16 -boot a -fda boot-0.97.img -hda root-0.97.img -S -gdb tcp::1234`

-See reference qemu document (reference #2)for more detail explanation
+See reference qemu document (reference #2) for more detail explanation

 -s

 Shorthand for -gdb tcp::1234, i.e. open a gdbserver on TCP port 1234 (see gdb_usage).

-You will get error message if you input as follows:
+You will get error message if you input as follows, as it is duplicated to have both -s and -gdb options:

 `$ qemu-system-i386 -m 16 -boot a -fda boot-0.97.img -hda root-0.97.img -S -s -gdb tcp::1234`